RoseKimball/MoveBuddy-Website/README.md

 # MoveBuddy-Website
-Wesbite for MoveBuddy app (including a quiz), made with HTML, CSS, Javascript, and Bootstrap.
+Wesbite for MoveBuddy mobile app, made with HTML, CSS, Javascript, and Bootstrap.